hellcastter/ukrainian-sentence-embeddings/README.md

 | OpenAI Python client / generation server | Local OpenAI-compatible chat completion request | Client, server, model revision, quantization, and decoding defaults unrecorded |
 | Other runtime/notebook packages | `smart-open`, `langdetect`, `tqdm`, `wandb`, `python-dotenv`, `simplejson`, plotting/notebook tools | Not pinned |

-No original requirements/lockfile, Conda environment, Dockerfile, Slurm job, shell-based experiment driver, committed W&B run export, or CUDA/driver version record was found.
-The new requirements files list dependencies inferred from imports; **they are not a recovered or validated paper environment**.
+No original requirements/lockfile, Conda environment, Dockerfile, Slurm job, committed W&B run export, or CUDA/driver version record was found. `train_all.sh` now supplies an experiment driver, but no environment lock.
+The requirements files list dependencies inferred from imports; **they are not a recovered or validated paper environment**.
 Installing currently resolved versions can encounter API incompatibilities.
 Replace them with a tested, fully pinned environment once the authors recover the original records; do not label a new environment as the historical one.

 ### Environment setup